Escapesanddiaries

 However, it’s alright if you don’t feel like making your way to the beer tents.
 Grab a bottle of beer, buy snacks and simply, enjoy.

-How to get there
+How to get to the Oktoberfest Munich location

 You can take S bahn or U bahn services.
 If you take the S Bahn, get off at Hackerbrucke and follow the crowd to Thereseintrase.
 If you opt for U Bahn, take U4 and get off at Goetheplatz.